Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 This vaccine combines the hepatitis B and hepatitis A vaccines into a single vaccine.
 The brand name of this vaccine is TWINRIX.

-Your health care provider can tell you if this vaccine is right for your child or you.
+Your provider can tell you if this vaccine is right for your child or you.

 The most common side effects are fever or soreness at the injection site.
 The most serious side effect is an allergic reaction.